-- 1. Developing a draft policy paper on each of the three key focus areas (this document). - 2.
+- 1. Developing a draft policy paper on each of the three focus areas. - 2.
 Circulating and workshopping the paper with relevant stakeholders to enable a co-creation process for developing the final draft paper. - 3.
-Gathering feedback on the draft policy paper and incorporating commentary to develop the final draft report. - 4.
+Gathering feedback on the draft policy paper and incorporating commentary to develop the final report (this document). - 4.
 Initiating a policy engagement process with relevant stakeholders. - 5.
 Finalising policy recommendations.

-Impact Investing
+Impact investing